 - Regularly prune shrubs and bushes to prevent them from overgrowing and hiding a nest.

-- Fill in ground holes in your yard.
+- Fill in any holes in your yard.

-- Keep your grass cut short and garden areas well maintained to give stinging insects fewer places to create a nest.
+- Keep your grass cut short and garden areas well maintained to give stinging insects fewer places to create nests.

 - Don’t overplant flowering plants near your home’s entrances.

-- Keep lids on trash cans to stop them from attracting insects, yellow jackets, and hornets.
+- Keep lids on trash cans to stop them from attracting stinging insects and other pests.